 It was during this later period when various orders of the knights were formed throughout Europe, particularly during the Crusades with the Muslims in the East.
-Thus the late medieval times are a high point in the medieval knights history.
+Thus the late medieval times are a high point in medieval knights’ history.

-A certain amount of fortune was a pre-requisite of becoming a knight and the status was forfeited if the required fortune could not be managed.
-Thus medieval knights history can trace its roots back to the ancient world.
+A certain amount of fortune was a prerequisite for becoming a knight and the status was forfeited if the required fortune could not be managed.
+Thus medieval knights’ history can trace its roots back to the ancient world.
 Charles the Bald is an important medieval knight from this era.

-The medieval knights history during the early medieval ages revolves around the Franks who conquered vast tracts of territory throughout Europe.
+Medieval knights’ history during the early medieval ages revolves around the Franks who conquered vast tracts of territory throughout Europe.
 The Franks had large numbers of warriors who fought on horseback and gave rise to the whole concept of knighthood.

 Knights mainly hailed from nobility and their weapons were better and more expensive compared to the weapons of the common soldiers.
 The Code of Chivalry also developed and many knights were granted estates by kings and nobles.

-Many knights made their mark during the long medieval knights history.
+Many knights made their mark during the long medieval knight history.
 For instance, during the Crusades, Richard the Lionheart proved himself to be a great military leader and a worthy knight.
 Another famous medieval knight was El Cid who fought against the Moors in Spain during the 11th century.

 The history of Medieval knights has its roots in the ancient world but the actual phenomenon became popular during the middle and late medieval times.
 Various factors were responsible for this rise of knighthood.
-Some of them were invasions of Vikings from North and Ottoman Empire from the East.
+Some of them were invasions of Vikings from the North and the Ottoman Empire from the East.

 The concept continued to evolve throughout medieval times when it became customary for kings and lords to grant estates to the knights in return for their protection.